UDST/bayarea_urbansim/features.md

 * Price shifters and cost shifters

+* Rules to not consider certain parcels for development, like parcels which contain historical buildings, or have single family homes on small lots

 ## Accounts system and subsidies for affordable housing

 * "Lump sump accounts" which are regional accounts that get a certain subsidy per year and are used to subsidize development in parcels that pass a certain filter and can create affordable housing or not